OlivierMarty/SubtitlesPrinter/README.md

 ## TODO

-* Manage some evenements, like pause, shift...
+* Manage other evenements, like shift...
 * Support more type of file (with an extern library ?)
-* Use a larger, customizable font

 Every improvement is welcome !